 There is no legal obligation in New York State for a bystander of a potentially violent situation or crime to intervene or act.
 The College’s mission commits us to our obligations to each other and a deep respect for human dignity.
 Therefore, bystanders are encouraged to act if there are safe and reasonable ways to intervene and/or discourage people from being uncivil towards each other in an effort to foster a safer environment for everyone.

-Alleged violations of the College’s Sexual Misconduct Policy are to be reported to the Title IX Coordinators.
-These individuals will provide an understanding of this policy and identify forms of support or immediate interventions available to the accuser, including referrals to appropriate law enforcement agencies, referrals for medical treatment, the College’s Counseling Center and other on and off campus resources.
+Alleged violations of the College’s Sexual Misconduct Policy are to be reported to the Title IX Coordinator.
+This individual will provide an understanding of this policy and identify forms of support or immediate interventions available to the accuser, including referrals to appropriate law enforcement agencies, referrals for medical treatment, the College’s Counseling Center and other on and off campus resources.

 When possible the initial meeting may include a discussion of any accommodations that may be appropriate for the accuser’s academic schedule, College housing, and/or College employment arrangements.
 If such a discussion is not possible or appropriate during the initial meeting it will follow as soon thereafter that is possible and appropriate.

 At the initial meeting, or as soon as is possible and appropriate, the accuser will be asked to decide how he/she wants to proceed.
 The options include pursuing the complaint within the College’s Student Conduct Process, and/or with local law enforcement or requesting the complaint remain confidential.